tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Rational Team Concert v6

-IBM Rational Team Concert integrates task tracking, source control, and agile planning with continuous builds and a configurable process to adapt to the way you work.
-Compatibility:
+IBM Rational Team Concert integrates task tracking, source control, and agile planning with continuous builds and aconfigurable process to adapt to the way you work.

 ---